dr-yst/org-x/dev-docs/activeContext.md

 8. ⬜ Implementation of filter, sort, and group functionality
 9. ⬜ Implementation of settings screen and persistence
 10. ⬜ Implementation of file monitoring functionality
+11. ⬜ Implementation of custom variable definitions for different display modes

 ### Areas Requiring Exploration
-- Efficient implementation of complex filters and groups on large datasets
+- Efficient implementation of sidebar filtering with potentially large numbers of filter options
 - Best practices for persisting user settings across application restarts
 - Optimization of view switching performance
 - Strategies for testing complex filter, sort, and group logic
 - Visual design for nested groups that maintains clarity and usability
+- Implementation of custom variable definitions for different display modes
+- Keyboard navigation patterns for the sidebar filtering interface